Peripheral artery disease and intermittent claudicationPeripheral arterial disease; PAD; Peripheral vascular disease

 The most important risk factors for PAD include:

-Smoking.Smoking is the number one risk factor for PAD, and smoking even a few cigarettes a day can interfere with PAD treatment.
+Smoking.Smoking is an important risk factor for PAD.
+Smoking is associated with a higher risk for PAD complications, and smoking even a few cigarettes a day can interfere with PAD treatment.
 Smoking increases the risk for PAD by 2 to 25 times, with the danger being higher when other risk factors are present.
-Between 80% to 90% of patients with PAD are current or former smokers.
+Between 80% to 90% of people with PAD are current or former smokers.
 Progression to a more critical state of illness is likely for patients who continue to smoke.

 Metabolic syndrome.This term refers to a constellation of findings, including obesity, hypercholesterolemia, hypertension, and insulin resistance.
-Patients with metabolic syndrome are also at increased risk for PAD.
+People with metabolic syndrome are also at increased risk for PAD.

-Unhealthy cholesterol and lipid levels.The risk for PAD increases by 5% to 10% with every 10 mg/dL increase in total cholesterol levels.
+Unhealthy cholesterol and lipid levels.The risk for PAD is increased in patients with high total cholesterol levels.
 Levels of HDL (good cholesterol) below 40 mg/dL and high triglyceride levels also increase the risk for PAD.

 Hypertension.High blood pressure, especially when combined with other cardiovascular risk factors, puts stress on the arteries and increases the chances for PAD.
-High blood pressure is generally considered to be a reading greater than 140 systolic and 90 diastolic (140/90 mm Hg).
-For people with diabetes or chronic kidney disease, blood pressure should not exceed 140/80.
-For some people with diabetes, especially younger patients, a systolic blood pressure goal of less than 130 mm Hg may be appropriate.
+High blood pressure is generally considered to be a reading greater than 130 systolic and 80 diastolic (130/80 mm Hg).

 Obesity and Physical Inactivity.Obesity and lack of exercise are risk factors for heart disease and diabetes, and contribute to increased risk for PAD.
 Increased physical activity is one of the most important measures for both preventing and treating PAD.
 Losing excess weight can help improve cholesterol, blood pressure, and other atherosclerotic disease risk factors.